tmoula/The-Deployables/README.md

      -n deps-lead-svc
    ```

-5. **Verify deployment**:
+5. **Verify resources**

    ```bash
    kubectl get pods -n deps-lead-svc kubectl get deployments -n deps-lead-svc kubectl get svc -n deps-lead-svc
    ```

-**Note**: All environment variables are managed via ConfigMaps (non-sensitive) and Secrets (sensitive).
-No credentials are hardcoded in deployment files.
+All sensitive configuration is stored in Kubernetes Secrets, and non‑sensitive configuration is stored in ConfigMaps.
+No credentials are hard‑coded in the manifests.

+---

 ## Project Status

 ### Planned
-- ✅ Add the readme
-- ✅ Update readme with PlantUML diagram of system components
-- ⬜ Add to readme AI citation(s)
+- ⬜ Add AI‑specific citation(s) to this README
-- ✅ Update readme with this task list
-- ✅ Update readme database instructions
-- ✅ Figure out port-forward with Postgres on GKE to connect local code to DB
-- ✅ Figure out port-forward with RabbitMQ on GKE to connect local code to DB
-- ✅ Pushing images to Harbor on GKE
-- ✅ Secret for Harbor image container pulls
-- ✅ Add namespace(s) to GKE cluster
-- ✅ Deploy K8s manifests to GKE cluster
-- ✅ Integration test on GKE - ensuring emails are sent
-- ✅ Use GitHub Secrets and K8s Secrets - No secrets in the repo
-- ⬜ 80% unit test coverage
+- ⬜ Achieve at least 80% unit test coverage across core services

 ### In Progress
-- CI builds and pushes all container images to Harbor on GKE (EC)
+- ⬜ CI builds and pushes all container images to Harbor on GKE (EC)
-- Obtain data from a public API (EC)
+- ⬜ Obtain data from a public API and integrate it into outreach flows (EC)
-- CD pulls all container images from Harbor as well as all YAMLS on GKE (EC)
+- ⬜ CD pulls all container images from Harbor as well as manifests on GKE (EC)
-- Bug with emails (TM)
+- ⬜ Investigate and resolve email‑related issues (TM)
-- - ⬜ 80% unit test coverage (EC)
-- Can't connect to Postgres using psql - why?
-(JJ)
+- ⬜ Diagnose PostgreSQL connectivity issues via `psql` (JJ)

 ### Completed
-- ✅ Postgres engine install on GKE w/ instructions (JJ)
-- ✅ Basic services
-- ✅ Container image builds
+- ✅ Initial README and architectural documentation
-- ✅ Postgres hookups
+- ✅ PlantUML system architecture diagram
-- ✅ RabbitMQ integration
+- ✅ Database instructions and schema
-- ✅ AI integration
+- ✅ Port‑forward configuration for PostgreSQL on GKE
-- ✅ Use K8s ConfigMaps for non-secret environment variables
+- ✅ Port‑forward configuration for RabbitMQ on GKE
-- ✅ Add ingress to access user interface
+- ✅ Container image builds and push to Harbor on GKE
-- ⬜ Secret for Harbor image container pulls
+- ✅ Harbor image pull secret configuration
-- - ⬜ Figure out port-forward with Postgres on GKE to connect local code to DB (DS)
-- ⬜ Figure out port-forward with RabbitMQ on GKE to connect local code to DB (DS)
+- ✅ Kubernetes namespaces for the cluster
-- ⬜ Add namespace(s) to GKE cluster
+- ✅ Deployment of core Kubernetes manifests to GKE
+- ✅ Integration testing on GKE (email delivery)
-- - ⬜ Use GitHub Secrets and K8s Secrets - No secrets in the repo
+- ✅ Use of GitHub Secrets and Kubernetes Secrets (no secrets in the repository)

-- ⬜ Deploy K8s manifests to GKE cluster
-  -  ⬜ Pushing images to Harbor on GKE
- -
-### Maybe Later
+### Future Enhancements
-- Helm chart for deployment
+- Helm chart‑based deployment

+---

-## AI Citations
+## AI Capabilities

 This project leverages the following AI technologies:

-- **OpenAI GPT-4o-mini**: Primary language model for email generation and content creation
+- **OpenAI GPT‑4o‑mini**: Primary language model for email generation and content creation.
-- **Google Gemini 2.5 Flash**: Fallback language model for high availability
+- **Google Gemini 2.5 Flash**: Fallback language model for high availability and resiliency.

+---

 ## Contributing

-This is a team project for The Deployables.
-Team members:
+This is a team project for **The Deployables**.
+Core contributors:

-- EC - CI/CD and external API integration
+- **EC** – CI/CD and external API integration
-- TM - Email functionality
+- **TM** – Email functionality
-- JJ - Database and infrastructure
+- **JJ** – Database and infrastructure
-- DS - System architecture and integration
+- **DS** – System architecture and integration

+Please follow standard GitHub Flow (feature branches and pull requests) when contributing changes.

+---

 ## License

-[Add your license information here]
+License information has not yet been defined.
+Before using this project in production, add an appropriate open‑source or commercial license (for example, MIT or Apache 2.0) to this section.